 Alternatively, if you want to look for a hand-crank mill that’s more powerful and easier to use, then check out the ROK Coffee Grinder.

-Last but not least, if balancing cost and value is important to you, then I’ll recommend going for the Hario Skerton – the blog’s favorite hand-held burr mill.
+Last but not least, if balancing cost and value is important to you, or you’re looking for a travel grinder, then I’ll recommend going for the Hario Skerton – the blog’s favorite hand-held burr mill.

 The Coffee Barrister's Verdict [CONCLUSION]